Updated: Jun 3, 2022

 have all kinds of other health benefits, like mental health benefits, reducing inflammation, and stabilizing blood sugar.

 SIMPLE STEPS TO IMPROVE YOUR GUT HEALTH

-There are a lot of natural ways to improve gut health.
-Let’s start with what to stop.
+There are a lot of simple lifestyle practices you can implement now to improve gut health.

-Whole foods are full of gut-friendly fiber.
-Fiber plays lots of roles in our gut, including whisking away some of those pesky bad bacteria and toxins so they can be eliminated.
+4. Fiber plays lots of roles in our gut, including whisking away some of those unfriendly bacteria so they can be eliminated.
 Fiber also helps to feed our friendly resident microbes that help us absorb and digest our food better.
 What foods have a lot of fiber?
 Vegetables, fruits, seeds, nuts, and even cacao.